AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Safe driver discount: Get 10 percent off your car insurance by signing up with USAA’s safe driving program, SafePilot.
 Complete the program and earn up to 30 percent off your premiums.

-• New car discount: You may be eligible for this discount If your new car is less than three years old.
+• New car discount: You may be eligible for this discount If your new car is less than 3 years old.

 • Parent discount: You can earn up to 10 percent off your premiums if your parent(s) has USAA.

-• Automatic payments: Set up automatic payments, and you can earn 3 percent off your car insurance.
+• Automatic payments: Set up automatic payments and earn 3 percent off your car insurance.

 Third-party rating systems ensure auto insurance providers are able to meet their financial obligations to customers, like fulfilling claims and upholding their service standards.
 USAA is consistently ranked among the best in the auto insurance industry for customer service, financial security, claims satisfaction, and more.